During COVID, the Church building was closed temporarily, but the Church continued to worship and meet via Zoom.

 Full details of the Zoom connections are:

 The worship at Stainbeck is varied, informal and inclusive respecting the diversity of theological understandings within the congregation.
-Worship on Sundays and on Thursday evenings has continued throughout lockdown on Zoom.
+Worship on Sundays and on Thursday evenings has continued throughout lockdown on Zoom and now on Sundays is now hybrid.

-Coffee and tea were served in the Café Room after services.
-This important time of fellowship is greatly valued by members of the Sunday congregation.
+Coffee and tea were served in the Café Room after services; this tradition has restarted.
+It is an important time of fellowship greatly valued by members of the Sunday congregation.

-Each Thursday from7.30 to 8.00 pm is an opportunity for mid-week prayers following varied worship patterns.
+Each Thursday from7.15 to 8.00 pm is an opportunity for mid-week prayers following varied worship patterns.
 It is a valued time when we can think and pray together.
-This service is led by either the minister, different elders or friends from our partner churches.
+This service is led by the minister, different elders, or friends from our partner churches.
 Holy Communion is celebrated on the fourth Thursday of each month.
+These prayers continue on Zoom.

 We use the Revised Common Lectionary to encourage continuity of teaching and fenerally use the New Revised Standard Version of the Bible w.